Types of Therapy

 Cognitive-Behavioral

 Cognitive Psychology, often called “Cognitive-Behavioral” or “CBT,” works to change your perspective by changing your thought patterns.
 We will find and try to change those automatic thoughts that occur when you face challenges that present doubt and uncertainty.
 We will look for the irrational or exaggerated negative thinking that can underlie depression and anxiety.
+I also offer different types of therapy that are specific, such as CBTI for sleep problems.

 Learn more about CBT

-Narrative Therapy
+Narrative Approaches

 Learn more about Narrative Therapy

-Psychodynamic Therapy
+Psychodynamic

 Learn more about Psychodynamic Therapy

-Solution-Focused Therapy
+Solution-Focused

 Learn more about Solution-Focused Therapy

-Gestalt Therapy
+Gestalt Methods

 Learn more about Gestalt Therapy